The Barrer Award recognises meritorious recent pure or applied work in the field of porous inorganic materials.

 Dr David Fairen Jimenez, University of Cambridge

-- Run triennially - NOT OPEN for 2019 nominations
+- Run triennially - OPEN for 2020 nominations

 - The winner receives £500 and a certificate